Aarjav-Jain-2210/CS-LAB/README.md

 aarjav is best student

-// Online C compiler to run C program online
+// 13)program to reverse the strings add if palindrome or equal

 #include <stdio.h>
 #include <string.h>
 int main()